 Tests

-A student may not look at another student’s test paper.
+A student may not look at another student’s test responses.
 A student cannot look for test answers in a textbook, on papers or in any other place unless the teacher gives permission.
 A student cannot give his/her answers to another student.

 Out of Class Work